 Dr. Astrid Van Oyen (Cornell University), Dr. Rhodora G. Vennarucci (University of Arkansas), and Dr. Gijs Tol (University of Melbourne)

-The Marzuolo Archaeological Project (MAP) is an international and interdisciplinary fieldwork project investigating Podere Marzuolo, a Roman-period rural craft-production center in southern Tuscany (Italy).
-So far excavations at the site have yielded high-resolution evidence of Roman terra sigillata pottery production (the Roman empire’s most emblematic tableware), blacksmithing, wood working, and agricultural production concentrated around a large opus reticulatum masonry structure.
-MAP uses an integrated approach that includes targeted excavation, spatial and scientific data analyses, 3D modeling, and material studies to investigate the dynamics of a multi-crafting community in a transitional landscape between coastal villa estates and the hilly interior occupied by small farmers.
+The Marzuolo Archaeological Project (MAP) is an international and multi-institutional fieldwork project at Podere Marzuolo (Cinigiano, GR, Italy).
+So far excavations at the Roman-period site have yielded high-resolution evidence of terra sigillata pottery production (the Roman empire’s most emblematic tableware), blacksmithing, woodworking, and agricultural production concentrated around a large opus reticulatum masonry complex.
+MAP uses an integrated approach that includes targeted excavation, spatial and scientific data analyses, 3D modeling, and material studies to investigate the dynamics of this rural multi-crafting community in Southern Tuscany.

 MAP’s previous seasons clarified the broad chronological phasing and spatial extent and layout of the site and produced evidence of multi-craft production.
 One of the most notable outcomes was the discovery of a blacksmith workshop ‘in use’ in the mid-1st c AD at the time it was destroyed in a fire.
-The 2020 season will continue with an intensive and micro-level investigation of three 5m x 5m trenches in the remaining interior rooms of the northern workshop complex in order to better characterize the different types of production occurring in this zone and to recover evidence of cross-craft interactions.
+The 2021 season will continue with an intensive and micro-level investigation of two 5m x 5m trenches in the remaining interior rooms of the northern workshop complex in order to better characterize the different types of production occurring in this zone and to recover evidence of cross-craft interactions.
 A third 10m x 10m trench will be placed in the SW sector of the site where a magnetometry survey revealed the possibility of a second large workshop complex.

-Excavations are scheduled for four weeks (June 21 – July 19) with an international team, including undergraduate and graduate students.
-Students will receive a comprehensive field experience, including hands-on training in cutting-edge excavation strategies and techniques, spatial data recording and analysis, photogrammetry, artifact processing and conservation, and ceramic analysis.
+Excavations are scheduled for four weeks (est. June 20 – July 18) with an international team, including undergraduate and graduate students.
+Students will receive a comprehensive field experience, including hands-on training in excavation strategies and techniques, spatial data recording and analysis, photogrammetry, artifact processing and conservation, and ceramic analysis.
 Field work will take place in the mornings, with finds being cleaned, processed, and analyzed in the lab in the afternoons.

 Program Fee: $2,000 for four weeks